Temporary Medical Conditions

 Temporary Medical Conditions During Off-campus and Abroad Programs

 Managing needs related to a temporary condition while participating in an off-campus or abroad program can be especially challenging.
-Students and faculty should consult with the Director of Global Education or the Associate Dean of Academic Programs and Strategic Initiatives to discuss possible assistance and accommodations.
+Students and faculty should consult with the Director of Global Education to discuss possible assistance and accommodations.

 Student Life Office, 719-389-6689, Armstrong Hall 107